grassrootseconomics/org-website/content/Blog/lukenya-pioneers.md

 ![image](images/blog/interest-free-student-loans2.webp)

-This initiative builds on the success of the **Resilient Communities Waqf (RCW) project**, which previously piloted commitment pooling models to support shopkeeper credit and community financing in Kilifi County.
+This initiative builds on the success of the **Resilient Communities Waqf (RCW) project** (shown above), which previously piloted commitment pooling models to support shopkeeper credit and community financing in Kilifi County.
 By integrating these lessons, Lukenya University has established **LUKUNI**—a university-backed commitment pool supported by an initial endowment of **USD 522.51** from Grassroots Economics Foundation (GEF) and RCW.

 ### **The Model: A Community-Based Voucher System**